thisiscapra/thisiscapra.com/source/blog/2015-01-10-rebuilding-capra.html.markdown

 ###Dynamically generated pages

-We wanted to avoid to avoid duplicating lots of code within the site, so we needed a way to dynamically generate the project pages.
-Luckliy [Middleman](http://middlemanapp.com) has the ability to read YAML data files and build HTML pages from these.
+We wanted to avoid duplicating lots of code within the site, so we needed a way to dynamically generate the project pages.
+Luckliy [Middleman](http://middlemanapp.com) has the ability to read YAML data files and build HTML pages from there.
 First we create a `work_items.yml` date file...

 ```ruby
 - name: 'Alfred App'